 Other ways to prevent spreading this disease include:

-In order to help stop the spread Clinica Medica Familiar is NOW offering Telemedicine(Telehealth/video call) and Influenza Vaccines.
-Please call us at 855-505-7467 to explain more details of these awesome services we are now providing and when you can stop by for your flu shot.
+In order to help stop the spread of the flu, Clinica Medica Familiar is NOW offering Telemedicine(Telehealth/video call) and Flu Shots.
+Please call us at 855-505-7467 to learn more about these amazing services and bilingual providers, we are now providing services throughout Corona, Montclair, Riverside, Perris, Moreno Valley, Lake Elsinore, Temecula, and Indio.